balmli/com.samsung.smart/README.md

 Some TVs use a different type of pairing, and are therefore not supported at the moment.

 ## Release Notes:

+#### 1.4.2

+- Actions to turn on / off artmode, for TVs with frame support

 #### 1.4.1